shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ### 3.6.
 User Interface

+The user interface provided a user-friendly platform for interacting with the system.
+Users could upload resumes or job specifications, specify keyword entities, and receive personalized recommendations.

+Initially, a Streamlit Dashboard provided a user-friendly interface for testing.
+However, the focus has shifted to integrating the solution seamlessly into the JobCrystal UI through the development of a Flask API.
+This ensures that the end user, in this case, JobCrystal's team, can easily access and benefit from the system's recommendations.

+The user interface, initially developed as a Streamlit Dashboard for testing, serves as a bridge between the user and the system.
+Although the Streamlit Dashboard is now obsolete as UI development shifts to the JobCrystal side, it provided a visual representation of the system's capabilities.

+While the technical backend is fascinating, the user interface is where the magic becomes tangible.
+Though initially using a Streamlit Dashboard for testing, our current focus is on delivering seamless API responses for integration into JobCrystal's evolving user interface.

+Initially, a Streamlit Dashboard served as a testing interface, providing insights into system functionality.
+However, with Zani spearheading the UI development on the JobCrystal side, our focus shifted to delivering streamlined API responses to meet their evolving requirements.

 Before constructing the flask API, we provided Sasha with a Streamlit Dashboard to test the solution.
 This is obsolete now as Zani is developing the UI on the JobCrystal side and we are only providing the API responses they need.
 Here is what the Streamlit Dashboard looked like:

 {% include figure.html path="assets/img/blog/blog10.3.png" class="img-fluid rounded z-depth-1" zoomable=true %}